ArtisanCode/artisancode.github.io/_posts/2014-07-31-effective-testing-with-mocks.md

 var savedPaymentDetails = PaymentGateway.RetrievedAnySavedDetails(customerUserName);
 return Redirection.RedirectToPaymentConfirmation(savedPaymentDetails);
 }
-[/csharp]
+{% endhighlight %}
 #### Algorithmic functions

 These functions do not manage many (if at all) dependencies and are often concerned with only achieving the correct result.
 Again, below there is yet another contrived example of what I mean by an algorithmic function.
-All this function is trying to do is to return the total value of a shopping cart including the applicable tax.<sup><a href="#fn2" id="ref2">[2]</a></sup> [csharp] public ShoppingCartTotal CalculateShoppingCartTotal(IEnumerable<ProductSelection> products)
+All this function is trying to do is to return the total value of a shopping cart including the applicable tax.<sup><a href="#fn2" id="ref2">[2]</a></sup> {% highlight ruby %} public ShoppingCartTotal CalculateShoppingCartTotal(IEnumerable<ProductSelection> products)

 {